 Did you know that Google only shows you a glimpse of all the websites that actually exist?
-It’s estimated that the entire web is roughly 500 times larger than what Google returns in Google Search.
+The last time I checked, it’s estimated that the entire web is roughly 500 times larger than what Google returns in Google Search.

 The deep web is made up of content that search engines such as Google do not index.
 Such data includes medical records, financial information, research papers, private forums and networks, and other content.